SbonisoGordonMzizi/EventCreatorAndBooking/README.md

-# CLINIC BOOKING SYSTEM
+# EVENTCREATORANDBOOKING

-CLINIC BOOKING SYSTEM is a terminal based application that allow users to book for code clinic slot.
+ EventCreatorAndBooking is a terminal based application that allow users to book for events

 # FUNCTIONALITIES

-* View calendars
+* View available events
-* Make a booking
+* booking an Event
-* Volunteer for a slot
+* Create Event
-* Cancel booking
+* Cancel Event booking
-* Cancel Volunteering
+* Cancel Event

 # TECH BEING USED